Flat-panel display: LED-LCD

 Most earlier large LCD screens were back-lit using a number of CCFL (cold-cathode fluorescent lamps).
 However, small pocket size devices almost always used LEDs as their illumination source.
 With the improvement of LEDs, almost all new displays are now equipped with LED backlight technology.
 The image is still generated by the LCD layer.

 Plasma panel

 A plasma display consists of two glass plates separated by a thin gap filled with a gas such as neon.
 Each of these plates has several parallel electrodes running across it.
 The electrodes on the two plates are at right angles to each other.
 A voltage applied between the two electrodes one on each plate causes a small segment of gas at the two electrodes to glow.
 The glow of gas segments is maintained by a lower voltage that is continuously applied to all electrodes.
 By 2010, consumer plasma displays had been discontinued by numerous manufacturers.

 Electroluminescent panel

-In an electroluminescent display (ELD), the image is created by applying electrical signals to the plates which make the phosphor glow.
+In an electroluminescent display, the image is created by applying electrical signals to the plates which make the phosphor glow.